Constrained Classification and Policy Learning: Introduction

 Relying on unconfoundedness of the experimental data and employing the inverse propensity score weighting technique, we can express this welfare in terms of the observable variables as\footnote{\citet{KL21} makes use of this transformation of the welfare objective function to develop an Adaboost algorithm for treatment choice.}

-Provided that $ \omega_p$ has finite first moment, maximization of $W(f)$ is equivalent to minimization of the weighted classification risk $R^{\omega}(f)$ defined in (\ref{eq:weighted_classification_risk}) with $\omega = \omega_p$ and $Y=\sign(Z)\cdot D$.
+Provided that the first moment of $ \omega_p$ is finite, maximization of $W(f)$ is equivalent to minimization of the weighted classification risk $R^{\omega}(f)$ defined in (\ref{eq:weighted_classification_risk}) with $\omega = \omega_p$ and $Y=\sign(Z)\cdot D$.
 As a result, optimal treatment assignment rules can be viewed as optimal classifiers for $D$ in terms of weighted classification risk.
 This equivalence also holds for other methods of policy learning, such as the offset-tree learning of \citet{BeygelzimerLangford09} and the doubly-robust approaches of \citet{SJ15} and \citet{AW17}, which correspond to different ways of constructing or estimating the weighting term $\omega_p$.

 Due to its equivalence to weighted classification, a surrogate loss approach to policy learning proceeds by minimizing the empirical analogue of (\ref{eq:weighted_surrogate_risk}) with $\omega = \omega_p$ and $Y=\sign(Z)\cdot D$.
 Section \ref{sec:Extension to individualized treatment rules} of this paper shows that our main theoretical results established for constrained binary classification carry over to the setting of policy learning in which feasible treatment assignment policies are constrained exogenously due to fairness and legislative considerations.
 This paper therefore offers valuable and novel contributions to current research and public debate regarding how to make use of machine learning algorithms to design individualized policies.
 If treatment assignment rules are constrained to be monotone, our concrete proposals for monotone classification algorithms can be applied to policy learning, which yields significant gains in computational efficiency relative to the mixed integer programming approaches considered in \citet{KT18} and \citet{MT17}.